toby1984/logreceiver/README.md

 Items will be implemented in the order shown.

+### Story: Implement paging through logs of a given host
+    - REST API
+    - Implement paging on client-side

+### Story: Implement real-time view of logs for a given host
+- Implement on client-side using websockets and continuous updates

 ### Story: Data storage
-    - backend: add sequence id to log message tables (one sequence per parent table) and make UI use it for paging instead of the timestamps
+    - backend: make UI use sequence ID for paging instead of timestamps to avoid skipping over messages with the same timestamp

-### Story: support running webapp without starting udp server

 ### Story: Log filtering V1
     - UI: Add support for filtering by more than just the host
     - backend: support filtering using expressions like ( pri = 1 | pri = 2) && msg ~ 'dummy'